tabbzi/LnzLive/docs/GUIDE.md

 ### Render

-Here, you will find toggles for what elements should be drawn in the pet view.
+The Render menu accessible via the top menu dropdown contains toggles for what elements should be drawn in the viewport.
+Here, you will find toggles for what elements should be drawn.
 Transparency on color index `253` (typically, magenta in default game palette) can be toggled on or off.
+Special ballz refers to transient ballz like tears in Babyz that do not usually render except under special circumstances but aren't explicitly omitted in `[Omissions]`.

+- **Draw Ballz** — Toggle rendering of base ballz.
+- **Draw Addballz** — Toggle rendering of addballz.
+- **Draw Linez** — Toggle rendering of linez.
+- **Draw Paintballz** — Toggle rendering of paintballz.
+- **Draw Polygons** — Toggle rendering of polygons.
+- **Show Omitted Ballz** — Show ballz listed in `[Omissions]`.
+- **Show Special Ballz** — Show transient ballz (e.g., tears in Babyz) that don't usually render.
+- **Transparency (253)** — Toggle transparency on color index `253` (typically, magenta in the default game palette).

 Special ballz refers to transient ballz like tears in Babyz that do not usually render but aren't explicitly omitted in `[Omissions]`.

-- **Hide Ballz:** Right-click a ball and select Hide Ballz to visually remove it from the viewport with no LNZ changes (not omission, not deletion, this is temporary!).
+- **Hide Ballz:** Right-click a ball and select "Hide Ballz" from the Tools Menu to visually remove it from the viewport with no LNZ changes (not omission, not deletion, this is temporary!).
+Hidden balls can be restored from the Render menu.

-- **Unhide Ballz:** Use the button under the Render menu to restore all hidden balls.
+- **Unhide Ballz:** Open the Render menu and click "Unhide Ballz" to restore all hidden balls at once.

 ### Export